Lea Salonga on screen and stage

 In 2010, Salonga starred as Grizabella in the Manila production of Cats before reprising the role of Fantine at the 25th anniversary concert of Les Misérables, which was filmed and later released.
 In 2011, Salonga appeared as a judge for Miss Universe 2011 in São Paulo, Brazil, which was televised worldwide.
 In 2012, she portrayed Veronica in the Manila production of God of Carnage before starring as Kei Kimura in the original San Diego production of Allegiance.
 She also again reprised the role of the singing voice of Princess Jasmine in the American animated series Sofia the First.
+In 2013, she starred as Mother in a concert production of Ragtime, held in New York City.
 From 2013 to 2015, Salonga became appeared as one of the coaches on the reality television singing competition The Voice of the Philippines.
 In 2014, she also began appearing as a coach on The Voice Kids, returned to Sofia the First to reprise the role of the singing voice of Mulan, and performed at the 25th anniversary gala performance of Miss Saigon, which was filmed and later released in 2016.
 In 2015, Salonga returned to Broadway to reprise the role of Kei Kimura in the original Broadway production of Allegiance, which was filmed and released in theaters in 2016.
 In 2016, Salonga starred as Helen Bechdel in the Manila production of Fun Home, made a guest appearance on Crazy Ex-Girlfriend as Aunt Myrna, and provided the voice of Mother Nature in Nature Is Speaking.
 In 2017, she began appearing as a coach on The Voice Teens before portraying Erzulie in the Broadway revival of Once on This Island and performing the role during the 91st Macy's Thanksgiving Day Parade.
 In 2018, she portrayed Grace Farrell in the Hollywood Bowl production of Annie and narrated the film Expedition Reef before returning to the role of Erzulie to close the Broadway revival production of Once on This Island in 2019.
 In 2019, Salonga starred as Mrs. Lovett in the Manila and Singapore productions of Sweeney Todd: The Demon Barber of Fleet Street.
 In the same year, she appeared as Gail Garcia in the American film Yellow Rose.

-In 2020, she returned as a coach on The Voice Teens.
-Later in the year, on November 27, her 2019 concert with the Sydney Symphony Orchestra was broadcast on PBS as part of the series Great Performances.
-In 2021, she voiced Mysterious Woman in the animated Netflix series Centaurworld.
-In 2022, she narrated an episode of the series American Experience before appearing in the recurring role of Elodie Honrada in the HBO Max drama series Pretty Little Liars: Original Sin.
-In the same year, she also provided the voices of Amalia and Dia in the adult animated sitcom series Little Demon.
-In December 2023, her 2022 Christmas concerts with the Tabernacle Choir will be broadcast on PBS.